manifold-systems/manifold/README.md

 ## What is Manifold?
 [Manifold](http://manifold.systems) supplements Java with useful features like Type-safe Metaprogramming, Structural Typing, and Extension Methods.
-Simply add the Manifold jar to your project and begin taking advantage of it.
+Simply add Manifold to your project and begin taking advantage of it.

 ## What can you do with Manifold?